Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-09-19-observability/index.md

 Indeed.
 Almighty `rustc` is correct.
 The `main` function is not `async`.
 We need an asynchronous runtime.
 Let's use [the `smol` project][`smol`], I enjoy it a
-lot: it's a small, fast and well-written async runtime:
+lot: it's a small, fast, and well-written async runtime:

 ```console
 $ cargo add smol